Nadi1234a/Nadi1234a/README.md

 - 👋 Hi, I’m @Nadya
 - 👀 I’m interested in computer programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on computer programming projects.
 - 📫 How to reach me ...

 <!---